The Facts About Flu: 11 Common Flu Questions, Answered

 What exactly is the flu?
 Why are you supposed to get a shot every year?
 How dangerous is it, really?

-Andi Shane, MD, MPH, System Medical Director, Infectious Diseases at Children’s Healthcare of Atlanta is here to respond to common flu and flu shot questions, so that you’re empowered to make decisions to keep your kids and family healthy during the 2019-2020 cold and flu season.
+There are a lot of misunderstandings about this common, contagious—and dangerous—illness.
+Andi Shane, MD, MPH, System Medical Director of Infectious Diseases at Children’s Healthcare of Atlanta, is here to respond to common flu and flu shot questions so that you’re empowered to make decisions to keep your kids and family healthy during the 2020-21 flu and COVID-19 season.

 1. Isn’t the flu just a bad cold?

 No, it’s more than that.
 Influenza (flu) is a serious virus that results in hospital stays for more than half a million people every year.
 It can be especially severe for babies and children with chronic medical conditions.
-It’s more than just a bad cold, because flu infections can lead to more serious infections, like pneumonia as well as other complications and even death.
+Flu infections can also lead to more serious infections, like pneumonia, as well as other complications and even death.

 2. Does everyone need a flu vaccine?

 Yes.
-The Centers for Disease Control and Prevention (CDC) as well as the American Academy of Pediatrics (AAP) agree that all children 6 months and older need a flu vaccine.
-Get your kid a flu shot as soon as they become available, which is usually by the end of September.
-Every member of your family should be vaccinated to prevent the spread of the virus.
+The Centers for Disease Control and Prevention (CDC), as well as the American Academy of Pediatrics (AAP) agree that all children 6 months and older need a flu vaccine.
+Get your kid a flu shot as soon as it becomes available, which is usually by the end of September.
+Getting an annual flu shot is always important—and during this COVID-19 pandemic, it’s more critical than ever.
+Be sure to encourage every member of your family to get vaccinated to help prevent the spread of the flu this year.